Imperial College Computing Engine

-Imperial College Computing Engines

 ICCE I and ICCE II were digital computers built at the Imperial College Department of Mathematics in the post-war period.

+Computing engines

 ICCE I

-The first Imperial College Computing Engine, ICCE I, was constructed by Sidney Michaelson, Tony Brooker and Keith Tocher in the Department of Mathematics at Imperial College London in the late 1940's and early 1950's.
+The first Imperial College Computing Engine, ICCE I, was constructed by Sidney Michaelson, Tony Brooker and Keith Tocher in the Department of Mathematics at Imperial College London in the late 1940s and early 1950s.
 It was a relay based machine which gave relatively slow but highly reliable service.
-Its current whereabouts is unknown.
+Its current whereabouts are unknown.

 ICCE II

-ICCE II was constructed by Sidney Michaelson, Keith Tocher and Manny Lehman in the early 1950's.
+ICCE II was constructed by Sidney Michaelson, Keith Tocher and Manny Lehman in the early 1950s.
 This valve based machine was never completed.
 ICCE II was taken by Keith Tocher to British Steel.
-Its current whereabouts is unknown.
+Its current whereabouts are unknown.